-First of all, new consumer psychology emerged post-COVID outbreak; we’re not even over it yet.
+Absolutely.
+I mean first of all, new consumer psychology emerged sort of post-COVID outbreak; we’re not even over it yet.
 And person patterns are very different.
 There’s almost a new lens of how you feel sentiment overlaid on what was the normal purchase behaviors you had.
-Financially, are we stable and are things now really essential?
+Financially, are we stable and are things now really really essential?
+There is the, “Hey we’re juust going to turn off our retail footprint behaviors and just click Amazon buttons all day long.”
+Is it that we’re going to wait this baby out and see where it’s like three months so we don’t look stupid for making purchases now that we wish we could sell back on, let go, or something?
+Because we now have to let it go.
+So when you think about that, it’s just a far greater diligence needed to use all the tools to understand your new normal.
 I think the thing is the path of purchase.
-Most brands have a dedicated path they want you to take, but now it’s very much the consumer saying, “I don’t know if that’s safe anymore.”
-So when you have to overlay public health concerns on the notion of the path to purchase–which you’ve spent years, maybe decades constructing–and now, they’re out the window, what does that essentially mean?
+Most brands have a dedicated path they want you to do, but now it’s very much the consumer saying, I “don’t know if that’s safe anymore.”
+So when you have to overlay public health concerns on the notion of path to purchase which you’ve spent years maybe decades constructing and now they’re out the window, what does that essentially mean?

-We, as human beings, don’t declare all our sentiment around why we do what we do.
+No, it’s dialed up.
+If it was at 10 or should have been 10, it’s at 11.
+That goes without saying.
+Look you need to synthesize as many data signals as possible whether there are revenue indicators or not.
+You just need to understand where the average consumer’s at.
+Let’s be clear, we as human beings don’t declare all our sentiment around why we do what we do.
+After that, the brain just sort of does automatically.
 But you need to have location data to know how people are moving or if they’re not moving from home at all or where they’re willing to move or better yet, because stores aren’t as safe, how long they’re willing to stay there.
-You have to look at conversations.
+You have to look at conversation.
 You have to be synthesizing social data because most people in this day and age, we tend to post how we feel on social media.
 Does that track to purchase patterns we may have had?
 Maybe not anymore.
 Maybe sometimes it doesn’t track with what we’re actually physically doing.
-You need to look at transaction data.
-You need to look at the average size of a shopping cart.
-Is it getting smaller or bigger?
-Then you need to just look at, based on the fact that people are stressed, what does escapism mean?
-Is escapism going to retail or is escapism picking up new hobbies?
-You need to have a better understanding and unfortunately, the world is getting a first-class lesson in supply chain management.
-What it means is when the product can’t show up at retail to be sold, it does not exist and neither does your marketing budget for it.
+You need to look at transaction data, you need to look at average size of a shopping cart getting smaller or bigger, then you need to just look at based on the fact that people are stressed, what is escapism now mean?
+Is escapism going to retail or is escapism picking up new hobbies, which means everybody is out teaching their kids to ride a bike for the first time in American history since maybe the 80s.
+I mean all those things you need to have a better understanding and unfortunately, the world is getting a first class lesson in supply chain management.
+What it means is when the product can’t show up ay retail to be sold, it does not exist and neither does your marketing budget for it.

 BluHorn Media Planning and Buying Software Is an affordable, easy-to-use tool that advertising agencies, media buyers/planners, and digital media directors and strategists use to plan media, buy media, analyze media, report media, and reconcile programmatic, digital and traditional media buys.
 BluHorn integrates with Nielson, Comscore, BluHorn Programmatic (powered by Centro), and QuickBooks; saving you time and money.
 While other tools on the market like MediaForce, GaleForce Digital, Advantage, Strata, and FreeWheel may require contracts, BluHorn remains a cost-effective solution with no contract requirements.
 Enjoy a 14-day risk-free trial of BluHorn Media Buying software today at BluHorn.com.